-Attendance - Scanning of Thumbprint
+Attendance - Scanning of Face

-Recording of Attendance will be done via a biometric system.
+Recording of Attendance will be done via a biometric facial recognition system.

-Please scan your fingerprint before and after class.
+Please scan your face before and after class.

-Attendance is an audited item required by the Swinburne University of Technology, ECTA, Singapore Association for Counselling (SAC), and the Committee for Private Education (CPE).
+Attendance is an audited item required by the Flinders University, ECTA and the Committee for Private Education (CPE).

-It is the role of the lecturer to ensure that the students marked present are physically present in the classroom.
+It is the role of the Academic Staff to ensure that the students marked present are physically present in the classroom.